Harris seeks reassurances from McGrath on vaccine

-Health Minister Simon Harris has again sought reassurances from his junior health minster over his stance on the HPV vaccine.
+Health Minister Simon Harris has again sought reassurances from his junior health minster over his stance on the HPV vaccine, writes Elaine Loughlin and Fiachra Ó Cionnaith.

 Finian McGrath caused controversy after standing over comments he made last year during which he raised concerns around the cervical cancer vaccine.